vortexntnu/vortex-visualization/archive/README.md

-The code in this folder is not maintained and may be outdated.
-The code in this folder is kept for historical purposes.
+This code is no longer maintained and may be outdated.
+It is preserved for historical reference.

 Includes:
 - [Thruster Visualization](./thruster-visualization/README.md) - Visualizes thruster data (for Freya) in Foxglove Studio